 Before you start shopping around for a secured credit card, it’s a good idea to find out where your credit currently stands so you have an idea of what cards you may qualify for.
 Why?
 Well, knowing your credit scores helps you determine which cards you’re more likely to get approved for, as well as what terms and conditions you may get with the card.
 The better your credit, the more options you’ll have, including money-saving choices not available to those with credit scores lower than yours.

 Not sure if your credit is good, bad or fair?
 That’s not unusual, but it’s easy to find out.
 You can check out your free credit report snapshot.
 When you do, you’ll see two of your credit scores — one from Experian, one of the three major credit reporting agencies, and your VantageScore 3.0 credit score.
-Your scores are updated every 14 days, so you can check back on a regular basis to see how your financial behaviors are affecting them.
+Your scores are updated, so you can check back on a monthly basis to see how your financial behaviors are affecting them.
 This can come in handy once you get a new credit card to see how using it (and paying your statements on time) are helping you build or improve your credit profile.

 Start Shopping Around

 Now that you know more about secured credit cards and what your credit scores will help you qualify for, it’s time to start comparing your options.
 Just as when you’re buying a car, you’ll want to compare the features and costs of each card you’re considering.
 Part of that means looking at the fine print on the card agreements.
 It’s a good idea to examine the following details:

 - Credit Reporting: What is the card’s policy for reporting to the credit bureaus?
 Whether you’re focused on using the credit card to build your credit or improve damaged credit, you’ll want to get one that reports to not one or two, but all three of the major credit reporting agencies.